 • Low-Density Datacentres

-These are traditional data centers that allow a great deal of customization with servers, mainframes, and other resources.
+These are traditional data centers that allow extensive customization of servers, mainframes, and other resources.

 These data centers are optimized to provide a high level of performance.
-When the space constraint is removed, there is high density in these data centers.
+When the space constraint is removed, they have high density.

 • Security Issues